cpaterno/csc-212-s18/lab-07/README.md

 $ ./lab7 ms_vs_msp INPUT_SIZE
 ```

 The program will output the average amount of time each of the two algorithms took to run on three different random arrays of size INPUT_SIZE.
-If either `merge`, `mergesort` or `mergesort_plus` did not pass its tests for various input sizes, the result of running this line will not be an accurate run time representation.
+If either `merge`, `mergesort` or `mergesort_plus` did not pass its tests for various input sizes, the result of running this line will not be an accurate run time representation, so be sure these algorithms work first.

 > **Question 3:** Run your program with `ms_vs_msp` on input sizes of 10, 100, 1000, 10000, 1000000 and 10000000.
 Which algorithm performed better, and how much would you say the difference in performance was (in words, not numbers)?